On measuring unboundedness of the $H^\infty$-calculus for generators of analytic semigroups: Introduction

-Functional calculus for subalgebras of $H^{\infty}$ are of own interest.
+Functional calculus for subalgebras of $H^{\infty}$ are of interest in their own right.
 For instance, in \cite{Vitse05} Vitse proves estimates for a Besov space functional calculus for analytic semigroups, (see \cite{haasetransference11} for the case of $C_{0}$-semigroup generators on Hilbert spaces).
 We will discuss this result in Section \ref{discussion} and give a slight improvement.
 Furthermore, the corresponding framework of $H^{\infty}$-calculus for $C_{0}$-semigroup generators was recently developed in \cite{battyhaasemubeen,haasehalfplaneoperators,mubeenPhD} where \textit{half-plane operators} take over the role of sectorial operators.
 Let us state a first observation which can be seen as the starting point for the results to come.
-For the precise definition of the used notions and a proof we refer to Sections \ref{notions}, \ref{sec:mainresults}. \begin{proposition} Let $A$ be a densely defined, invertible, sectorial operator of angle $\omega<\frac{\pi}{2}$ on the Banach space $X$.
+For the precise definition of the used notions and a proof we refer to Section \ref{notions} and Proposition \ref{prop3}. \begin{proposition} Let $A$ be a densely defined, invertible, sectorial operator of angle $\omega<\frac{\pi}{2}$ on the Banach space $X$.
 Then, for $\phi\in(\omega,\pi)$ the $\Hinf(\Sigma_{\phi})$-calculus is bounded if and only if